American Girls' College in Lovech, Bulgaria

 The American Girls’ College in Lovech, Bulgaria was established on December 18, 1881 by the protestant Rev. J. C. Challis.
 It first opened doors in Troyan in 1880.
 After the end of the first school year Rev. Challis decided that it would be better if the school were located in the town of Lovech.
 Initially the school had only nine students and one teacher- Mr. Challis.
 In Lovech the school was in a small house with just one room and a hallway, which were used for both teaching and cooking.
 For the second school year there are twelve students and three teachers.
 In 1882 the first school building was built on its own land.
 Students from 1st to 6th grade were taught in the school.

 In 1892 Miss Kate B. Blackburn is assigned for a director of the school, it starts growing significantly.
 Two boarding houses are built to accommodate the needs of the students.
 The number of students increases daily.
 During the First World War all American teachers are forced to leave Bulgaria.
 The director during that period (1914–1918) is Miss Maryika Raicheva.
 In 1918 Miss Blackburn returns as the principal.
 The popularity of the school actually booms after the wars.
 New missionary teachers come to work in the school.
 The government recognized it as a semi-classic girls college.
 In 1900 Miss Dora Davis arrives as a new teacher.
 At that point the school teaches 7th graders as well.

-The school was unique for its time, it was known not only for the quality of the education that it provided but also for building the character and the behavior of the young girls.
+The school differed from many contemporary schools at that that time.
 The religious beliefs of all the students were acknowledged and each Sunday they were taken to the church of their belonging.
 The girls had the opportunity to participate in different clubs in order to develop their personalities.
-The Bulgarian society truly appreciated the work that the American teachers were doing.
-Evidence for that were the countless thank you letters, the donations and the popularity of the school- every year hundreds of students are left on the wait list because the available spots are quickly filled up.
-The taxes for the school are relatively low which allows not only the richest people to send their daughters there but also the middle class families.
+Supporters of the school expressed appreciation for the work that the American teachers were doing.
+Evidence for that were the numerous thank you letters, the donations and the popularity of the school.